syncfusion-content/maui-docs/MAUI/Calendar/commands.md

 ## SelectionChangedCommand

-The [SelectionChangedCommand]() is triggered whenever the selection is changed in calendar view.
+The [SelectionChangedCommand]() is invoked whenever selection changes in the calendar  changes, with the `CalendarSelectionChangedEventArgs` passed as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}